HBFCrew/default_content_deploy/README.md

     2. drush updb -y
     3. drush cim -y
     4. drush cr
-    5. drush dcdi —force-update -y
+    5. drush dcdi --force-update -y

 # Protecting exported content data files

 We recommend placing the content directory outside of the document root, so the exported content is well protected.
 In this case it will not be accessible from the web server.

 If this is not possible, it could result in a security problem.
 Should any attacker know the UUID of desired content and also where it is stored, then he could determine the URL to obtain the desired content without permission.

 Example of attacker’s URL: